 The companies targeted and most heavily impacted by the WannaCry attack have a dark endpoint problem.
 Hackers knew there were hundreds of thousands of unpatched devices.
 They targeted them with WannaCry, and it spread like wildfire.

-The current state of endpoint security means that organizations must be more proactive when it comes to securing data and responding to attacks – and that includes greater visibility into endpoint security controls.
+The current state of endpoint security means that organizations must be more proactive when it comes to securing data and responding to attacks – and that includes greater visibility into endpoint controls.

 If organizations had the visibility into all their devices and knew about the presence and health of patch management and endpoint security applications, they would be able to proactively minimize risk, and develop resilient isolation strategies to protect the rest of their network from attack if the worst were to happen.